-Want to become an expert in teaching for mastery and work towards taking it beyond your own school?
-Train to become a Secondary Mastery Specialist.
-In this role you will receive fully funded training from experts, develop your own expertise, and then support others.
+Want to become a specialist in teaching for mastery and support your own and other schools to develop teaching for mastery approaches?
+Join the Secondary Mastery Specialist Programme.
+During the programme you will receive fully funded professional development from experts, have time to develop your own expertise, and then to support others.

 What is involved?

-- Year One: you attend three residential training events and concentrate on your own classroom teaching.
+- Year One: you participate in several professional development events and focus on developing your own classroom teaching

-All the time, you keep in touch with counterparts across the country in online groups.
+All the time, you keep in touch with other specialists across the country in online groups.
 You can share experiences and continue developmental conversations.

 What is the cost?